 RULE of not less than one half inch.
 No such document may be two-hole punched, stapled or similarly fastened so as to cause punctures in the paper.
-Original pleadings must be retained pursuant to 9006-1 TIME FOR SERVICE AND FILING OF MOTIONS AND RESPONSIVE PAPERS
+Original pleadings must be retained pursuant to 9006-1Original pleadings must be retained pursuant to 9006-1TIME FOR SERVICE AND FILING OF MOTIONS AND RESPONSIVE PAPERS

 (a) In General.
 Except as otherwise ordered by the Court or required by the Federal Bankruptcy Rules or Local Bankruptcy Rule 9011-3.
 Only copies should be submitted for filing with the court.
-Rules, all motions must be served at least fourteen (14) days before the hearing date.
+Rules, all motions must be served at least twenty-one (21) days before the hearing date.
 The movant may establish any response deadline that is no earlier than fourteen (14) days after the date of service and no later than seven (7) days before the hearing date.
 Any response deadline may be extended by agreement of the parties.